44digits/dockerfiles/foobar/README.md

 # Foobar
-Create a `jupyter` server with a python2 kernel.
+Create a `jupyter lab` server with an additional python2 kernel.
 Used for working through the **Google Foobar Challenge**.

 Build container with: